Maryam308/exception-handling-service/README.md

 **With this pattern:**
 - Every error, from any microservice, returns the same clean JSON structure
-- Errors are organized by domain (auth, transfer, credit, admin)
+- Errors are organized by domain (auth, transfer, credit, admin, account)
 - One file to update if the format ever needs to change
 - Professional, predictable, production-ready API behavior